 Triethylammonium Acetate Buffer A was specifically developed to provide highly reproducible retention times with HPLC systems.
-These optimized buffers have a longer shelf life than buffers prepared from concentrate.
+These Optimized buffers have a longer shelf life than buffers prepared from concentrate.
 They allow you to generate reproducible data from day to day, week to week, system to system and lab to lab.
-Not only will they save you time, but reduce problems with water quality and maintenance of purification systems.
+Not only will they save you time, but they will also reduce problems with water quality and maintenance of purification systems.

 - Measurements are done gravimetrically to ensure correct concentrations of triethylammonium acetate (TEAA) and acetonitrile

-- Manufactured with the purest chemicals in a metal-free and and clean environment
+- Manufactured with the purest chemicals in a metal-free and clean environment

 - Buffer bottles are conveniently shaped and sized allowing the neck to fit most HPLC system caps